Impact of COVID-19

 Changes in the context of a pandemic

-The Canada Elections Act contemplates elections where electors are offered a range of voting options, including voting on election day or at an advance poll, voting by mail or voting at an Elections Canada office.
+The Canada Elections Act outlines a range of voting options, including voting on election day or at an advance poll, voting by mail or voting at an Elections Canada office.
 While these options will remain available, the pandemic will have an impact on how they can be delivered.

 Following careful internal analysis, the Chief Electoral Officer (CEO) and his team have approved a series of administrative changes that Elections Canada is progressively implementing as they become operationally ready.
 The changes aim at maintaining the safety and integrity of the electoral process.